Robeson County DA discusses charges against suspect in death of 13-year-old Hania Aguilar

 McLellan was given credit for time served and released in June and was supposed to report to a probation officer until March.

-The Robeson County district attorney said McClellan will be transferred to Raleigh from the county jail in Lumberton “for safe keeping.”
+The Robeson County district attorney said McLellan will be transferred to Raleigh from the county jail in Lumberton “for safe keeping.”

-Britt said McClellan will be held without bail on the charges of rape and murder in the Aguilar case.
+Britt said McLellan will be held without bail on the charges of rape and murder in the Aguilar case.
 A judge set a $5 million bond on the 2016 rape and burglary charges.

 New details on investigation